rmoralespp/flask_typed_routes/docs/query.md

 ## Query parameters with multiple values

+!!! note
   If you want to allow a query parameter to have multiple values, you can use the `multi=True` argument in the `Annotated`

 ```python
 import typing as t